Understanding Age Discrimination in the UK Workforce

 Economic and Social Costs of Exclusion

-- A third of over-50s say they would like to keep working beyond the state retirement age.
+- A third of over-50s wish to work beyond state retirement age

-- Aviva: Offers mid-life career reviews for employees over 45.
+- Aviva: Mid-life career reviews for employees over 45

 Steps Employers Can Take Today